jhpyle/docassemble/_docs/functions.md

 ## <a name="background_response_action"></a>background_response_action()

-It is possible for long-running tasks to save information to the interview's dictionary, but they need to do so by calling a separate "action."
+It is possible for long-running tasks to save information to the interview's dictionary, but they need to do so by sending the information to a separate "action," the purpose of which is to save the information to the interview's dictionary.
 Information can be passed to the action as arguments.

 {% include side-by-side.html demo="background_action_with_response_action" %}

-In this example, the action that runs in the background is `bg_task`.
-The action that changes the interview's dictionary is `bg_resp`.
+In this example, the action that runs in the background is `bg_task` and the action that changes the interview's dictionary is `bg_resp`.

 {% highlight yaml %}
 ---